 Various infertility plans are available and you can call 877-952-5433 to discuss options with a representative.

 Prosper offers financing plans with low interest rates and fixed monthly payments.
 Individuals can finance up to $35,000 and pay it back with no retroactive interest or prepayment penalties.

 The ReUnite Assist program provides discounts off of specific fertility drugs for eligible patients.

 Fertility Treatment Grants

 It comes as a surprise to many that there are grants available to help families afford fertility treatments.
-Sure, it can be time-consuming to navigate the terms and fill out applications, but you could receive full or partial treatment funding from one of these grants.
-It’s important to note that grants typically have stipulations as to where you can go for treatment, and conversely, not all clinics accept all grants.
-You’ll need to make sure your grant inquiries match your fertility clinic.
+Sure, it can be time-consuming to navigate the qualifying terms and fill out applications, but it's worth it - you could receive full or partial treatment funding from one of these grants!

 The Compassionate Care Program provides eligible patients with savings based on income.
 Eligible patients may save 25% to 75% off the self-pay price of EMD Serono’s fertility medications.